10 Best Chef Knives In 2020 (Review Guide)

 - SPECIAL HIGH CARBON STAINLESS: Zwilling J.A.
 Henckels Professional

-- LIGHTER AND THINNER WITH CURVED HANDLE: Wusthof Classic Icon 7-inch Santoku
+- LIGHTER AND THINNER WITH CURVED HANDLE: Wusthof Classic Ikon 7-inch Santoku

 - INDUSTRIAL STRENGTH POLYOXYMETHYLENE HANDLE: Messermeister Meridian Elite Stealth

 Zwilling J.A.
 Henckels was founded by Peter Henckels in 1731 in Germany and it is one of the leading manufacturers of chef knives to this day.
 They put all of their knives through a forging process before packaging them.
 In addition, these knives are thoroughly hand honed by an expert which makes the blade more durable and gives it a finer edge.

 This is one of the best chef’s knives on the market today.
 It is also one of the leading German knives.
 It is assembled in at J.A.
 Henckels factory in Spain.
 This knife offers the best value because it is tough and durable and it will last a long time.
 It has a flat edge, a riveted handle, and a thick bolster.
 The tang extends all the way through the handle, which gives you excellent control when you are slicing and dicing.
 This 8-inch chef knife has a sharp edge that is made of carbon steel and it will remain sharp after several uses and when exposed to high heat.

 This knife will work well for professional and home cooks.
 The blade allows for different cutting styles and it can effectively slice, dice, mince, and chop nearly any food with ease.
 The bolster almost doubles as a finger guard for safety.
 This is one of the best knives for kitchen crafters.